Get serious for your future family's sake

 Use these 17 tips to get over a weight-loss plateau.

 Pick a goal that resonates

 My aha moment: I was sitting at Starbucks with my best friend and I told her, "I want to run the Disney Princess half-marathon next year."
 I loved running around the Disney parks when I was younger.
 The following week I signed up for a race and began training.
 It was a big challenge, but I felt if I didn't do something, especially at 278 pounds, that I'd end up dead.
 I started at a slow pace—22 minutes per mile—but over time, I got faster, and now I can run a mile in 15 minutes.
 From July 2014 to December 2015, I was lost 58 pounds.
 I used to hate my body.
 I never wore shorts or two-piece bathing suits.
 Since my journey started, my confidence has gone up; I wear a lot more tank tops and shorts.
 Since 2014, I've run in six half-marathons, multiple 10ks and 5ks, and I have attempted two full marathons.
 I've gained some of the weight back, but I'm not done.
 Even though the past year has been extremely difficult, I'm never giving up.
 Since getting to my lowest weight, I've changed schools where I teach twice, bought a house, and got married.
 You just need to be able to keep going.
 I'm never going to be a size 22/24 again.
 I vow to keep working on my health and fitness so that I can be here for my future." —Courtney Pimentel, 28, FL, teacher, Target cashier and Beachbody coach.
-You can follow Courtney's fitness journey on Instagram.
+You can follow Courtney's weight-loss stories on Instagram.

 Ready to run after hearing Courtney's story?
 Here are nine things that happen to your body when you start running.